vinctustech/energize/docs/docs/relationships.md

 ### Tables

-A one-to-many, or many-to-many relationship can also be made with a table, and not necessarily a resource.
+A one-to-many, or many-to-many relationship can also be made with a table, rather than a resource.
 Tables are not accessible by default routes, but are useful for storing data that can be used by different resources.

 Tables are defined by using the `table` keyword.